agoldst/elsmd/notes/notes-sample.md

 Demonstrating a little more custom markup: latex centering with native divs of class `l:center`; `n@` is just for making a paragraph of smaller text (for a note or sim.).

 :::

+# Bibliography generation: still annoying

+- You won't find anything about slides in [@bringhurst:elements].

 # TeX-LOGO